The Karakami Paper of Karacho

 During the Edo Period, Karacho was based in the Higashinoto-in Sanjo area, where karakami craftsmen enthusiastically displayed their talents.
 Records from the Tenpo Era (1830 – 1845) show the names of 13 karakami studios, and a Kyoto shopping guide published in 1833 mentions three karakami craftsmen, only one of whom—the one from Karacho—received the honorific prefix “Go.”

 Karacho maintained its position as Kyoto’s foremost karakami studio even in the Meiji Era (1868 – 1912) by protecting its woodblocks from the fires of the Hamaguri Gate Rebellion in 1864, and continued its work, including producing karakami for the Imperial Court.
 The market for karakami declined as Japan modernized and people’s lifestyles changed.
 Many karakami studios went out of business, and the names of karakami craftsmen faded away.
-Even in Karacho, the notation “karakami-shi” (karakami craftsman) gradually disappeared, but in July 2011, Toto Akihiko, who aims to restore karakami culture, restored the title with a new meaning of “karakami artist.”
+Even in Karacho, the notation “karakami-shi” (karakami craftsman) gradually disappeared, but in July 2011, Choemon Senda (Toto Akihiko), who aims to restore karakami culture, restored the title with a new meaning of “karakami artist.”

 The Heisei Reiwa no Hyakumonyo Project